-Located on several acres of remote farm land in Ashe County North Carolina, the Safe House serves an average of ten men with an additional “house man” who supervises the program.
-While there is no set length of stay, most residents are able to be accepted into a Christian recovery program within four to five weeks of entering the Safe House.
-Weekly one-on-one counseling is provided.
+Located on several acres of remote farm land in Ashe County North Carolina, the Safe House serves a maximum of 16 men with an additional “house man” who supervises the program.

-Christian Recovery Center (Restoration House) – two sites serve six to eight men for a 40-day intensive recovery program.
-After completing Safe House, men at Restoration House are involved in Biblical studies, working through five specially designed workbooks which help men “go deep” to search and deal with underlying conditions preventing them from true freedom in Christ.
-Men who attend Restoration House are expected to complete DLC for a year’s discipleship program.
-Pastors lead group studies and provide individual counseling weekly.
+Restoration House – Serves six to eight men for a 40-day intensive recovery program.
+After spending at least 30 days at the Safe House, men transition to the Restoration House and are involved in Biblical studies, working through five specially designed workbooks which help men “go deep” to search and deal with underlying conditions preventing them from true freedom in Christ.

 Discipleship Living Center (DLC) is a residential center for those who have completed the Restoration House.
 It provides accountability within a structured residential setting.
 Residents are required to find employment in the Boone area.

 Serving an average of seven men at each location, DLC is located near Boone for convenience in obtaining employment.
 The average length of stay is six to eight months.